 (ii) Before WWII, comparative advantage was the reason for trade.

 (iii) Dissimilar factor endowments are the major reason for international trade (The theory applies to trade in the modern world during the postwar period.
 Production technologies of trading countries are the same.)

 |Surplus||Those who settled down in river basins were successful in agriculture, and these surpluses were exported to neighboring regions in return for other goods.
 Surplus of a product simply means that its autarky price is lower in the exporting country than elsewhere.
 Beer was produced circa 3500 BC in Mesopotamia.|

 Sumerians were the first beer drinkers.
 They knew how to make beer and they had the raw materials.
-Sumerians traded with peopl in the mountains.
+Sumerians traded with the people in the mountains.
 They needed wheat and barley, and they traded timber, copper and flax for wheat.
 (Barter trade) Silver and grains were used in payment.

 Even in modern times, the Communist bloc countries exported surpluses to other members and avoided trading with free market economies.

-Babylonians produced 20 different varieties of beer (Samuel Adams, 60 varieties), drinking beer with drinking straws.
+Babylonians produced 20 different varieties of beer (Samuel Adams: 60 varieties), drinking beer with straws.
 Babylonians exported beer to faraway countries, even to Egypt.